 Firefox checks what this plugin wants access to and will again ask if you are OK.

-Finally Firefox confirms the addon had been installed and how to you can access the plugin in future.
+Finally, Firefox confirms the addon had been installed and how you can access the plugin in the future.
 Click on ‘Okay, got it.’

-After installing is finished you can see the Grammarly icon in your browser tool bar.
+After installing has finished you can see the Grammarly icon in your browser toolbar.
 You can’t use the tool until you have opened an account with Grammarly.

 Create a free account with Grammarly

-You can enter your email address or continue with Facebook or your Google account to create a free account.
+You can enter your email address or use Facebook or your Google account to create a free Grammarly account.